• Skip to primary navigation

 Instructions

-1. Brown the chicken: Heat 1 tablespoon of olive oil in the pressure cooker pot over medium heat until shimmering (sauté mode in my Instant Pot).
+1. Brown the chicken in the Instant Pot: Heat 1 tablespoon of olive oil in an Instant Pot set to Saute mode - high until the oil is shimmering.
+(Or heat in a pressure cooker set to medium heat).
 Sprinkle the cubed chicken with 1 tablespoon cajun seasoning, then add to the pot.
 Cook the chicken, without moving, until it is browned on the bottom, about 3 minutes.

-2. Sauté the aromatics, add everything to the pot: Stir in the onions, bell pepper, celery, and garlic into the pot, then sprinkle with ½ teaspoon salt, 1 teaspoon Cajun seasoning, and ½ teaspoon dried thyme.
-Stir in the smoked sausage slices, then sauté, scraping the bottom of the pot with a wooden spoon to loosen any browned chicken bits, until the onion turns translucent, about 5 minutes.
-Pour in the white wine and bring to a simmer.
-Simmer the wine for 1 minute.
-Stir in the rice, and water.
-Pour the diced tomatoes on top, but don’t stir.
-Float the bay leaf on top.
+2. Sauté the aromatics: Stir the onions, bell pepper, celery, and garlic into the pot with the chicken, then sprinkle with ½ teaspoon salt, 1 teaspoon Cajun seasoning, ¼ teaspoon cayenne pepper, and ½ teaspoon dried thyme.
+Stir in the smoked sausage slices.
+Sauté everything, until the onion turns translucent, about 5 minutes, scraping the bottom of the pot occasionally with a flat-edged wooden spoon to loosen any browned chicken bits.
+Pour in the white wine, bring to a simmer, and simmer the wine for 1 minute.

-4. Serve: Unlock the lid and open the pot, lifting the lid away from you to avoid the hot steam.
+5. Serve: Unlock the lid and open the pot, lifting the lid away from you to avoid the hot steam.
 Discard the bay leaf, then stir the jambalaya to fluff up the rice.
-Scoop into serving bowls, sprinkle with the minced green onions, and serve, passing Tabasco sauce at the table.
+Scoop into serving bowls, sprinkle with the minced green onions, and serve, passing more Tabasco sauce at the table.
+Enjoy!

 Equipment